QuantEcon/lecture-python-intro/lectures/business_cycle.md

   name: python3
 ---

-# Business Cycle
+# Business Cycles

 ## Overview

-This lecture is about illustrating business cycles in different countries and periods.
+In this lecture we study business cycles, which are fluctuations in economic activity over time.

-The business cycle refers to the fluctuations in economic activity over time.
-These fluctuations can be observed in the form of expansions, contractions, recessions, and recoveries in the economy.
+These fluctuations can be observed in the form of expansions (booms), contractions (recessions), and recoveries.

-In this lecture, we will look into a series of economic indicators to visualize the expansions and contractions of economies from the 1960s to the recent pandemic using[World Bank](https://documents.worldbank.org/en/publication/documents-reports/api), and [FRED](https://fred.stlouisfed.org/) data.
+In this lecture, we will look into a series of economic indicators to visualize the expansions and contractions of economies from the 1960s to the recent pandemic using [World Bank](https://documents.worldbank.org/en/publication/documents-reports/api) and [FRED](https://fred.stlouisfed.org/) data.

-In addition to what is in Anaconda, this lecture will require the following libraries to obtain World Bank and FRED data
+In addition to those installed by Anaconda, this lecture requires libraries to obtain World Bank and FRED data:

 ```{code-cell} ipython3
 :tags: [hide-output]